-(c) Liquidity risk mangement
+(c) Liquidity risk management

-The Company's liquidity risk management process is integrated into the overall Citi liquidity and funding process and liquidity monitoring framework.
+The Company's liquidity risk management process is integrated into the overall Citi liquidity and funding process and liquidity monitoring framework of the Group.
 Liquidity is managed at the Citi-level, the Citibank, N.A.-level, the Country level and the level of Material Legal Entity ("MLE").